 Current scheme proposals

-Tier 1: Sustainable Farming Incentive This will pay for management changes directed at improving environmental performance of farming operations.
+This will pay for management changes directed at improving environmental performance of farming operations.
 The Government aim for this tier to be accessible and “straightforward,” with an uptake by most farms in the country.
 Documentation in relation to the Pilot Scheme suggests it will be a series of area and length-based payments made according to land use.
-Each land use will be further split into a number of different levels, with arable land and improved grassland having a separate additional payment for managing soil health.
-These are detailed in the table below.

-Tier 3: Landscape Recovery This will be for large-scale environmental change such as aforestation and creation of new wetlands.
+This will be for large-scale environmental change such as afforestation and creation of new wetlands.
 DEFRA states funding for this may combine public finance with private money, which suggests that commerciality is not a priority.
 Although the Government hopes this Tier could be achieved through co-operation between large numbers of landowners, it may in practice be more relevant to landowning environmental charities, corporate concerns keen to improve their “green” image and environmentally-driven high net worth individuals.
 Funding for these projects may be a combination of private and public sources with at least 10 projects to launch between 2022 and 2024.

 Other agricultural support